SebKuzminsky/ebb-sb2209-can-rp2040-cooling/README.md

 12V, or the board's supply voltage, 24V in my case.

 The fan mounts pretty cleanly to the cable door cover, just threading the screws into the plastic.
+I used four M3x16 BHCS.

+Other fans that people have recommended (i have no personal experience with these):
+* Delta
+* GDSTime
+* NMB
+* Noctua
+* Orion
+* Sunon